GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The notions of correctness in mathematics and programs are different.
-A mathematical model must be consistent; it need not match reality (be correct), and it need not be complete (in the formal sense).
-A program model must be consistent; it must match reality; and it must be complete (in the sense that it reacts gracefully to all inputs).
+> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
 >
-> ~ *Daniel T. Barry*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts